sumbach/modern-cljs/doc/tutorial-17.md

 git commit -m "finished with the server-side shoppingForm"
 ```

-## Next Step - [Tutorial 18: Housekeeping][28]
+## Next Step - [Tutorial 18: Housekeeping!][28]

 In the [next tutorial][28] we're going to digress about two
-topics.
-The setup of a more comfortable browser REPL based on nREPL
+topics: setting up a more comfortable browser REPL based on nREPL
-and the setup of a more comfortable project structure by using the
+and setting up a more comfortable project structure by using the
-`profiles` features of [Leiningen][2]
+`profiles` features of [Leiningen][2].

 # License